March 8th, 2019

 Everyone knows Starbucks is legendary in its efforts to make the world a better place.
-Their perks include health insurance for part-time employees, college tuition, stock options, and retirement benefits.
+Starbucks’ benefits and perks include health insurance for part-time employees, college tuition reimbursement, stock options, and retirement benefits.

 More: How Howard Schultz Kept His Heart

 Read my full article on how Howard Schultz fought for great employee benefits.
 I break down key parts of my interview with him.
 It was a densely packed interview and I unpack the core ideas and how he convinces shareholders to maintain heart ideas.
 Make sure you listen to the full interview as well.